 For Colombian hosting, there are strict guidelines on gifts that can be bought for the hosted child.
 Absolutely no electronic devises (cell phones, laptops, pads, etc.) can be sent back with the child.
 Basic needs are great for the child, Oftentimes, the children come with just the clothes on their back and a small backpack of personal items.
 Any gift-giving is optional, but our advice is to moderate your giving.

 Yes!
 We encourage you to contact families who have had experience hosting in the past.
 For Colombia contact CHI directly.
 For Ukraine and Nicaragua contact Frontier Horizon.

 We will send children to any state within the United States.
 We request that interested families try to bring at least five children to each host city but there is no requirement to do so.
 We do suggest interested families try to find a few more local families to host children since the interaction among the children is usually very beneficial to the hosting experience.
 Policies on domestic flights vary by country.
 Please contact us for further details.

 As long as all of the application materials are included, single women can host children as well.
 We do not restrict our hosts to married couples or families.

-The ages of the children traveling to the United States are between the ages of 6 and 17.
+The ages of the children usually are between the ages of 6 and 17.
 For Columbia, the children are usually over 10